-If I become ill and am unable to be here for your appointment, I will make every effort to reach you via phone or text or email as soon as possible to reschedule.
-If Fort Worth, Weatherford or Aledo ISD's are closed or are closing due to inclement weather, the office will close.
-From time to time, I may have an appropriately licensed clinician return calls if I am out of town or otherwise unavailable.
+If I become ill and am unable to be present for your appointment, I will make every effort to reach you via phone or text or email as soon as possible to reschedule.
 Should I become incapacitated through death or serious illness, please contact Janice Hicks or Charlotte St. Germain at 817-441-8979 and they will follow up with you and discuss referrals for appropriate alternative care.